CHILDREN'S MENTAL HEALTH SERVICES

 How to get connected

-Students can be referred by school staff, parents or guardians, or may request services themselves.
+Students can be referred to a CBHC School Based Clinician by school staff, parents, guardians, or the student may request services themselves.

 2) Positive Behavior Support Program